astorDev/yac/intro.md

 }
 ```

-Hm, retired, this is boring.
-Let's check out another one?
+Hmm, retired, this is boring.
+Let's check out another one.
 We can do something just a little bit nicer.
-The syntax we used for naming and referencing requests (`# @foo bar`) is used to create meta data in HttpYac.
-And there's quite a few built-in metadata handlers, including the one, called `@loop` and the one called `sleep`.
+The syntax we used for naming and referencing requests (`# @foo bar`) is used to create metadata in HttpYac.
+And there are quite a few built-in metadata handlers, including the one, called `@loop` and the one called `sleep`.
 So we'll:

 - Loop `docs` returned in `reusable` request: `# @loop for doc of reusable.docs`
 - Freeze between the request for 2 seconds: `# @sleep 2000`